datascientistlyg/capstone_code/index.md

 ### Hyperparameter Tuning

-Since the goal is to increase the r2 score, we can use large max_bin, smaller learning_rate, larger num_leaves to increase the accuracy.
-Here learning rate = 0.01 is used to tune the model.
+Since the goal is to increase the r2 score, we can use larger num_leaves to increase the accuracy.
+Here num_leaves = 100 is used to tune the model.

+R2 score is enhanced to 0.8424 if num_leaves is set to be 100

 ### Results